FIT to Forget: Robust Continual Unlearning for Large Language Models: Introduction

-Large language models (LLMs) exhibit remarkable versatility but pose significant ethical and legal risks due to their tendency to memorize sensitive, harmful, or copyrighted training data~\cite{emnlp/KaramolegkouLZS23}.
-To comply with regulations, such as the GDPR~\cite{mantelero2013} (``Right to be Forgotten'') and CCPA~\cite{harding2019}, \emph{machine unlearning} has emerged as a critical mechanism for erasing specific data influences without the prohibitive cost of full retraining~\cite{sp/BourtouleCCJTZL21,sp/CaoY15}.
+{ } Large language models (LLMs) exhibit remarkable versatility but pose significant ethical and legal risks due to their tendency to memorize sensitive, harmful, or copyrighted training data~\cite{emnlp/KaramolegkouLZS23}.
+To comply with regulations, such as the GDPR~\cite{mantelero2013} (``Right to be Forgotten'') and CCPA~\cite{harding2019}, \emph{machine unlearning} has emerged as a critical mechanism for erasing specific data influences~\cite{sp/BourtouleCCJTZL21,sp/CaoY15}.

-Unlearning can be exact or approximate~\cite{sp/BourtouleCCJTZL21}. \emph{Exact unlearning} requires that the distribution of the unlearned model be identical to a model fully retrained on the retain set.
-SISA (Sharded, Isolated, Sliced, Aggregated) achieves this by training models on partitioned data shards~\cite{sp/BourtouleCCJTZL21}; when a deletion request arrives, only the affected shard needs retraining.
-Yet, it is prohibitively expensive for LLMs.
-So, research has shifted toward the \emph{approximate} case, which relaxes strict distributional guarantees for behavioral similarity.
-Common methods include gradient ascent (GA), which maximizes loss on the forget set; random label (RLabel), which assigns random targets to forget samples; and negative preference optimization (NPO)~\cite{corr/zhang24}, which penalizes model preference for forget-set behaviors.
-While effective at removing targeted information, they often degrade model utility, prompting the development of utility-preserving variants (\eg, GA+GD, NPO+GD)~\cite{acl/YaoCDNWCY24}.
+Unlearning can be either exact or approximate. \emph{Exact unlearning} requires the unlearned model to match the distribution of a model retrained from scratch on the retain set.
+SISA achieves this by partitioning data into disjoint shards and retraining only the affected shard after deletion~\cite{sp/BourtouleCCJTZL21}, but this is prohibitively expensive for LLMs.
+Recent work therefore focuses on \emph{approximate unlearning}, which only requires statistical or behavioral similarity.
+Representative methods include gradient ascent (GA), random labeling (RLabel), and negative preference optimization (NPO), which can remove targets but often harm utility~\cite{corr/zhang24}.
+This motivates utility-preserving variants such as GA+GD~\cite{acl/YaoCDNWCY24}.

 However, they predominantly focus on a \emph{single-shot} setting, where the entire forget set is removed at once.
-In practice, \emph{continual unlearning} arises, where requests arrive sequentially, repeatedly, and in intertwined forms throughout an LLM's life cycle~\cite{corr/2Liu24}.
-Directly extending them by treating each request independently often results in severe utility degradation or even \emph{catastrophic forgetting}~\cite{iclr/shi24, corr/Barez25, corr/2Liu24}.
-As shown in Figure~\ref{fig:100users_continual}, while single-shot removal has minimal impact, continual unlearning causes a rapid decline in both forget and retain accuracy after only a few requests.
-Similar failure modes have been reported for image models~\cite{corr/Thakral25, icml/lee2025an, CVPR/zhao2024}.
+In practice, \emph{continual unlearning} arises, where requests arrive sequentially, repeatedly, and in intertwined forms throughout an LLM's life cycle~\cite{natmi/LiuYJCBHYLXLVBKL25}.
+Directly extending them by treating each request independently often results in severe utility degradation or even \emph{catastrophic forgetting}~\cite{iclr/shi24, corr/Barez25, natmi/LiuYJCBHYLXLVBKL25}.
+As shown in Figure~\ref{fig:100users_continual}, while single-shot removal has minimal impact, continual unlearning causes a rapid and cumulative decline in both forget and retain accuracy after only 25 sequential requests.
+Similar failure modes have also been reported for image models~\cite{corr/Thakral25, icml/lee2025an, CVPR/zhao2024}.